-New York State Attorney General Eric Schneiderman is currently investigating ExxonMobil to determine whether the company misled investors about the reality of climate change and its effects on the world and the company.164 This investigation has already revealed significant evidence of potential corporate malfeasance.
-For example, evidence from the investigation indicates that, for years, Exxon used a lower cost of carbon in internal calculations than the one it represented to investors and the public.165
+New York State Attorney General Eric Schneiderman is currently investigating ExxonMobil to determine whether the company misled investors about the reality of climate change and its effects on the world and the company.
+This investigation has already revealed significant evidence of potential corporate malfeasance.
+For example, evidence from the investigation indicates that, for years, Exxon used a lower cost of carbon in internal calculations than the one it represented to investors and the public.
+165

-In June 2017, Schneiderman's office filed the transcript of an interview with Connie Feinstein, an information technology security and consulting manager at ExxonMobil, conducted as part of this investigation.166 This transcript revealed that, as CEO of ExxonMobil, Rex Tillerson used a secret email address, under the alias "Wayne Tracker."167 Not only was this email account secret, it was registered to Romana Helble, an IT manager at the company-ensuring there was no visible link between Tillerson and the account.168 And, whereas Tillerson's official emails were preserved to accord with record preservation requirements, the secret account was subject to Exxon's file purge program, potentially deleting up to seven months of Wayne Tracker emails.169

-Notwithstanding Feinstein's own role in ensuring electronic compliance with document production and audit requirements, she stated that she was not aware of the Wayne Tracker emails until 2017.170 She confirmed, however, that several Exxon executives, including at least one who was directly involved in producing subpoenaed documents, were aware of the account.171 Nonetheless, Wayne Tracker emails were not initially provided to the Attorney General's office as part of the investigation.
+In June 2017, Schneiderman's office filed the transcript of an interview with Connie Feinstein, an information technology security and consulting manager at ExxonMobil, conducted as part of this investigation.
+166 This transcript revealed that, as CEO of ExxonMobil, Rex Tillerson used a secret email address, under the alias "Wayne Tracker."167 Not only was this email account secret, it was registered to Romana Helble, an IT manager at the company-ensuring there was no visible link between Tillerson and the account.
+168 And, whereas Tillerson's official emails were preserved to accord with record preservation requirements, the secret account was subject to Exxon's file purge program, potentially deleting up to seven months of Wayne Tracker emails.
+169 requirements, she stated that she was not aware of the Wayne Tracker emails until 2017.170 She confirmed, however, that several Exxon executives, including at least one who was directly involved in producing subpoenaed documents, were aware of the account.
+Nonetheless, Wayne Tracker emails were not initially provided to the Attorney General's office as part of the investigation.